CLOSER-Cohorts/python_utils/README.md

 # python_utils
-A set of python utilitiees to do little jobs
+A set of python utilities to do little jobs